She Said She Said: Release and reception

-The song was an early example of acid rock, a genre that came to the fore in Britain and America in the wake of Revolver.
-In his book on the Swinging London phenomenon, Shawn Levy identifies the album's "trio of tuned-in, blissed-out, spiked and spaced tunes" by Lennon – "Tomorrow Never Knows", "She Said She Said" and "I'm Only Sleeping" – as especially indicative of the Beatles' transformation into "the world's first household psychedelics, avatars of something wilder and more revolutionary than anything pop culture had ever delivered before".
-Rolling Stone attributes the development of the Los Angeles and San Francisco music scenes, including subsequent releases by the Beach Boys, Love and the Grateful Dead, to the influence of Revolver, particularly the "conjunction of melodic immediacy and acid-fueled mind games" in "She Said She Said".
-The song was much admired by American composer and conductor Leonard Bernstein.
-In his 1967 television special Inside Pop: The Rock Revolution, he described it as a "remarkable song" and demonstrated its shift in time signature as an example of the Beatles' talent for inventive and unexpected musical devices in their work.
+The song was an early example of acid rock, a genre that bloomed in Britain and America in the wake of Revolver.
+In his book on Swinging London, Shawn Levy identifies the album's "trio of tuned-in, blissed-out, spiked and spaced tunes" by Lennon – "Tomorrow Never Knows", "She Said She Said", and "I'm Only Sleeping" – as especially indicative of the Beatles' transformation into "the world's first household psychedelics, avatars of something wilder and more revolutionary than anything pop culture had ever delivered before".
+Rolling Stone ranked the song at number 37 on a list of the 100 greatest Beatles songs, attributing the development of the Los Angeles and San Francisco music scenes, including subsequent releases by the Beach Boys, Love, and the Grateful Dead, to the influence of Revolver, particularly the "conjunction of melodic immediacy and acid-fueled mind games" in "She Said She Said".

+In 2018, the music staff of Time Out ranked "She Said She Said" at number 19 on their list of the best Beatles songs.
+The song was admired by American composer and conductor Leonard Bernstein.
+In his 1967 television special Inside Pop: The Rock Revolution, he demonstrated its shift in time signature as an example of the Beatles' talent for inventive and unexpected musical devices in their work.
 Starr's drumming on "She Said She Said" is often included among his best performances.
 Author and critic Ian MacDonald rated the drumming as "technically finer than that of [Starr's] other tour-de-force, 'Rain.
+Thomas Ward of AllMusic noted that Lennon utters the song's first two lines "with a contempt that is rare within his work with The Beatles".
+He likewise calls the sound of Harrison's guitar "jarring and brittle".

+"She Said She Said" was included on the band's 2012 compilation Tomorrow Never Knows, which their website described as a collection of "the Beatles' most influential rock songs".
+American rock band Cheap Trick covered it as part of The Howard Stern Shows tribute to Revolver in 2016.
 In 1988, home recordings of Lennon developing the song were broadcast on the Westwood One radio show The Lost Lennon Tapes.
-A cassette containing 25 minutes of these recordings, which Lennon had given to Tony Cox, the former husband of his second wife, Yoko Ono, in January 1970, was auctioned at Christie's in London in April 2002.
+A cassette containing 25 minutes of these recordings, which Lennon had given to Tony Cox, the former husband of his wife Yoko Ono in January 1970, was auctioned at Christie's in London in April 2002.

-"She Said She Said" was included on the Beatles' 2012 iTunes compilation Tomorrow Never Knows, which the band's website described as a collection of "the Beatles' most influential rock songs".

-In 2018, the music staff of Time Out London ranked "She Said She Said" at number 19 on their list of the best Beatles songs.

-Cover versions

-The song has been covered by the following acts, among others: Lone Star, Ween, the Black Keys, Matthew Sweet, Gov't Mule, the Feelies, Tom Newman, the Chords, Snake River Conspiracy, Mark Mulcahy, the Walking Seeds and Yeah Yeah Noh.
-Cheap Trick performed it as part of The Howard Stern Shows tribute to Revolver in 2016.

 Personnel

-According to Ian MacDonald, Walter Everett and Robert Rodriguez:
+According to Ian MacDonald, Walter Everett, and Robert Rodriguez: